textpattern/textpattern.github.io/development/database-schema-reference.md

 id      |INT         |Unique auto-incremented ID of this language string lang    |VARCHAR(16) |Language code (for example: fr for French, en-gb for British English, and so on) name    |VARCHAR(64) |Unique name that identifies the language string.
 This acts as a key that ties strings together across languages event   |VARCHAR(64) |The part of Textpattern where this piece of text is used.
 This not only helps to keep the language strings organized for the translators, it also means only the required strings are loaded where they are needed.
 On the front-end only the language strings with event `public` and `common` are loaded.
-On the back-end, the events `admin-side`, `common`, plus the panel-specific event are loaded on any given panel owner   |VARCHAR(64) |Mandatory for non-core strings to group language strings for ease of management (e.g. deletion when a plugin is uninstalled).
+On the back-end, the events `administration-side`, `common`, plus the panel-specific event are loaded on any given panel owner   |VARCHAR(64) |Mandatory for non-core strings to group language strings for ease of management (e.g. deletion when a plugin is uninstalled).
 Core strings have no owner set.
 Every other string is given the designated owner, or `site` if omitted data    |TEXT        |Translation of the language string lastmod |TIMESTAMP   |Modification data and time of the language string